luigiferiani/CellCycleClassification/README.md

 1. Install [anaconda](https://www.anaconda.com/products/individual)

-2. Using the terminal, clone the content of this repository
+2. Using the terminal, clone the content of this repository:
 ```bash
 mkdir ~/behavgenom_repos
 cd ~/behavgenom_repos